reifjulian/reifjulian.github.io/_pages/guide.md

 run "$DROPBOX/stata_profile.do"
 ```

 This file contains settings specific to my PC, namely the location of my Dropbox folder.
 The Stata profile stored on my mac is identical except that it defines a different location for `DROPBOX`.
-I could also define the locations of all my projects in **profile.do**.
-But instead, I store those definitions, along with any other settings that are common across my computers, on Dropbox in a script called **stata_profile.do** and then call that script from **profile.do**.
+While I could define the locations of all my projects directly in **profile.do**, I instead store those definitions, along with any other settings common across my computers, on Dropbox in a script called **stata_profile.do**.
+I then call that script from **profile.do**.

 Here are the contents of an example **stata_profile.do** stored on Dropbox:
 ```stata